OPENING THE ANCIENT DOORS

 Jesus replied, “If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.”
 (John 14:23)

 The above is the spiritual fulfillment of the feast of Tabernacles.
-It is the "rest of God," spoken of in the fourth chapter of the Book of Hebrews.
+It is the “rest of God,” spoken of in Hebrews chapter four.

 Who is he, this King of glory?
-The LORD Almightyhe is the King of glory.
-Selah(Psalms 24:10)
+The LORD Almighty—he is the King of glory.
+Selah(Psalm 24:10)

 The purpose of our salvation is to provide an eternal throne, a home, a resting place for the Lord Almighty.
 He is the King.
 Our task is to work with Him as He brings all the creation, including ourselves, under the rule of His iron scepter of righteousness.